-What’s better for tax – being a sole trader or a limited company?
+What’s better for tax – being a sole trader or limited company?

 There is no hard and fast rule – but in general, operating as a limited company offers more opportunities for tax planning and optimising efficiency.
-Limited companies currently pay 19% corporation tax on profits, compared to 20-45% income tax paid on sole trader profits.
+Limited companies currently pay 19%-25% Corporation Tax on profits, compared to 20-45% Income Tax paid on sole trader profits.

-Reinvesting profits – instead of withdrawing the full extent of profits each year, as is the case with sole traders, it is possible to divert any surplus income to pay for equipment, operational costs, taking on new staff and growing a business.
-There is more flexibility in terms of timings, as sole traders generally need to utilise any surplus profits in the same financial year in order to avoid paying tax on these.
+Reinvesting profits – instead of withdrawing the full extent of profits each year, as is the case with sole traders, it is possible to divert surplus income to pay for equipment, operational costs, taking on new staff, and growing the business.
+There is more flexibility in terms of timings, as sole traders generally need to utilise any surplus profits in the same financial year in order to avoid paying tax on that income.

 Deferring dividends – the withdrawal of any profits as dividends can be deferred to a later tax year (e.g. to avoid a higher income tax or dividend tax bracket).

-Are some businesses better suited to being limited companies or sole traders?
+Are some businesses better suited to being a sole trader or limited company?

 The legal structure you choose for your business depends on personal preference and the stage you’re at in your business journey.

-We know this is a difficult decision to make and so we have created some simple scenarios and made our recommendations for each.
+We know this is a difficult decision to choose between sole trader or limited company, so we have created some simple scenarios and made our recommendations for each.

 1. My business will not expose me to financial risk should it fail, my turnover will be small and there will be no reputational benefit from limited company status.
 We recommend: Sole trader.